-In March 2007, the Company received stockholder approval of the 2007 LTIP and in October 2007, the Board of Directors amended the 2007 LTIP.
-In March 2009, the Company received stockholder approval of an amendment and restatement of the 2007 LTIP and in March 2011, the Company received stockholder approval of a further amendment and restatement of the 2007 LTIP.
+In March 2007, we received stockholder approval of the 2007 LTIP and in October 2007, the Board of Directors amended the 2007 LTIP.
+In March 2009, we received stockholder approval of an amendment and restatement of the 2007 LTIP and in March 2011, we received stockholder approval of a further amendment and restatement of the 2007 LTIP.

-The Second Amended and Restated 2007 LTIP is designed to increase Cooper's stockholder value by attracting, retaining and motivating key employees and consultants who directly influence our profitability.
-The Second Amended and Restated 2007 LTIP authorizes either Cooper's Board of Directors, or a designated committee thereof composed of two or more Non-Employee Directors, to grant to eligible individuals during the period ending December 31, 2017, up to 5,230,000 shares in the form of specified equity awards including stock option, restricted stock unit and performance share awards, subject to adjustment for future stock splits, stock dividends, expirations, forfeitures and similar events.
+The Second Amended and Restated 2007 LTIP is designed to increase our stockholder value by attracting, retaining and motivating key employees and consultants who directly influence our profitability.
+The Second Amended and Restated 2007 LTIP authorizes either our Board of Directors, or a designated committee thereof composed of two or more Non-Employee Directors, to grant to eligible individuals during the period ending December 31, 2017, up to 5,230,000 shares in the form of specified equity awards including stock option, restricted stock unit and performance share awards, subject to adjustment for future stock splits, stock dividends, expirations, forfeitures and similar events.

-During fiscal 2014, the Company granted stock options, restricted stock units (RSUs) and performance share awards to employees under the Second Amended and Restated 2007 LTIP.
-Equity awards are granted at 100% of fair market value on the date of grant and expire no more than 10 years after the grant date.
+During fiscal 2015, we granted stock options, restricted stock units (RSUs) and performance share awards to employees under the Second Amended and Restated 2007 LTIP.
+All equity awards are granted at 100% of fair market value on the date of grant and stock options expire no more than 10 years after the grant date.
 Stock options may become exercisable based on our common stock achieving certain price targets, specified time periods elapsing or other criteria designated by the Board of Directors or its authorized committee at their discretion.
 RSUs are nontransferable awards entitling the recipient to receive shares of common stock, without any payment in cash or property, in one or more installments at a future date or dates as determined by the Board of Directors or its authorized committee.
 For RSUs, legal ownership of the shares is not transferred to the employee until the unit vests, which is generally over a specified time period.
 Performance share awards are nontransferable awards entitling the recipient to receive a variable number of shares of common stock, without any payment in cash or property, in one or more installments at a future date or dates as determined by the Board of Directors or its authorized committee.
-Legal ownership of the shares is not transferred to the employee until the unit vests, and the number of shares distributed is dependent upon the achievement of certain performance targets over a specified period of time.
-As of October 31, 2014, 1,484,564 shares remained available under the Second Amended and Restated 2007 LTIP for future grants.
+Legal ownership of the shares is not transferred to the recipient until the award vests, and the number of shares distributed is dependent upon the achievement of certain performance targets over a specified period of time.
+As of October 31, 2015, 757,747 shares remained available under the Second Amended and Restated 2007 LTIP for future grants.
 The amount of available shares includes shares which may be distributed under performance share awards.